UCI-GDIM31/w0-setup-check-in-GongChen827/README.md

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.

+MY name is Gong Chen and I am a 19 years old Freshman, if you think my name is hard to pronounce, you can just call me Erick.
+My preferred pronouns are he/his.
+I like to play video games, including: Destiny 2, LOL, and Valorant, etc. I am taking this class is because I have no or only a little experience in game design and coding, so I want to get some knowledge about it, and this is a intro class to game design.
+I hope to build my own FPS game.

 2. Which of the following best describes your major?
 Please specify if not GDIM.

     - [ ] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
     - [ ] Art-related major (please specify)
-    - [ ] Undecided
+    - [yes] Undecided I am a undecided major student
     - [ ] Other (please specify)

-3. What are you hoping to get out of this class?
+3. What are you hoping to get out of this class? any knowledge from game design and coding, make friend with people that interest in the same thing.
 4. What, if anything, are you nervous about for this class?
+I am nervous about how hard is this class, because I knows basically nothing about coding and only a little about unity.

 ## Prior Experience